selfrefactor/rambda/README.md

 <summary>9 failed <italic>Ramda.clone</italic> specs

-> Reason for the failure: rambda method work only with objects and arrays
+> :boom: Reason for the failure: rambda method work only with objects and arrays

+:boom: Reason for the failure: rambda method work only with objects and arrays
 </summary>

 ```javascript